ElizaKartchner/startup/README.md

 Making the UI react to changes in user input or data, is one of the architectural foundations of React.
 React enables reactivity with three major pieces of a React component: `props`, `state`, and `render`.

 When a component's JSX is rendered, React parses the JSX creates a list of any references to the component's state or prop objects.
 React then monitors those objects and if it detects that they have changed it will call the component's `render` function so that the impact of the change is visualized.

+# React Tic-Tac-Toe
+To “remember” things, components use state.